7 Career Fields Booming in Pennsylvania (and Nationwide)

 1. ATHLETIC TRAINER

-You might be interested to know that the field of athletic training is booming in Pennsylvania, especially for professionals who obtain a master's in athletic training.
+The field of athletic training is booming in Pennsylvania, especially for professionals who obtain a master's in athletic training

 Learn more about the Athletic Training industry by reading our eBook, A Comprehensive Guide to Pursuing an MS in Athletic Training!

-Due largely to an aging population as well as to a growing awareness of the seriousness of sports-related injuries, athletic training is a field that is expanding rapidly. the athletic training industry is expected to grow an astounding 23 percent by 2026, which is much higher than the national average.
+Due largely to an aging population as well as a growing awareness of the seriousness of sports-related injuries, athletic training is a field that is expanding rapidly.
+The athletic training industry is expected to grow an astounding 14% by 2032, which is much higher than the national average.

 NU Bar Graph@2x (002)-1